Arkhist/Hacknet-Pathfinder/README.md

 ### Testing contiburitons

-Just run `msbuild /target:<ProjectName>:RunGame` and it automatically prepares and executes the game for that project.
+Just run `dotnet build /target:<ProjectName>:RunGame` and it automatically prepares and executes the game for that project.
 It also cleans up after itself and preserves your regular game files.
 Applicable projects are BepInEx.Hacknet, PathfinderAPI, and PathfinderUpdater

 * Do note that if any project name contains `%`, `$`, `@`, `;`, `.`, `(`, `)`, or `'` it must be replaced with `_` (eg: `BepInEx.Hacknet` becomes `BepInEx_Hacknet`)